-Remember to cite LawCareers.Net on your application form if you apply to Field Seymour Parkes.
+Remember to cite LawCareers.Net on your application form if you apply to Field Seymour Parkes LLP.

-Applications for training contracts and work experience should be made through our website.
-You will be asked to complete a short on-line form and submit a detailed CV.
+Applications for training contracts, graduate solicitor apprenticeships and work experience should be made through our website.
+You will be asked to complete a short online form and submit a detailed CV.

 The application window for work experience placements is between 1 January and 31 March each year, for placements taking place during the summer immediately following the application.

-We accept applications for training contracts between 1 January and 30 June each year.
-We now recruit one year in advance of the commencement of the contract.
+We accept applications for training contracts and graduate solicitor apprenticeships between 1 January and 30 June each year.
+We are recruiting for training contracts beginning in 2024.

 Following an initial short-listing process for candidates based on the content of their initial application, there is a two-stage selection process:

 Stage one: candidates complete an online verbal reasoning test and submit a short video interview.

 Stage two: candidates attend an assessment day which will include group exercises, written exercises, a presentation and individual interview.

 - Video interview